 - Consultants Employed by Commercial and Not-For-Profit Organizations.
 These organizations are subject to competitive bidding procedures.
 Thus, they are not subject to the $450 per day maximum compensation threshold before requesting prior approval.
 In those cases where an individual has authority to consult without employer involvement, the rate of compensation should not exceed the individual's daily salary rate paid by his/her employer, subject to the $450 limitation.

 - Independent Consultants.
 The rate of compensation for these individuals must be reasonable and consistent with that paid for similar services in the marketplace.
 Compensation may include fringe benefits.
 In summary, consultants obtained through competitive bidding do not require prior approval, including individual consultants.

 - Interest Expense.
 Interest on debt, incurred for: (a) acquisition of equipment and buildings; (b) building construction; (c) fabrication; (d) reconstruction; and (e) remodeling, is an allowable cost with prior approval.
 This interest applies only to buildings completed on or after October 1, 1980 for State and local units of government and September 29, 1995 for nonprofit organizations.

 - Foreign Travel.
-Direct charges for foreign travel costs are allowable only when the travel has prior approval of the awarding agency.
-(Indirect charges for foreign travel are allowable without prior approval of the awarding agency when: (a) included as part of a federally approved indirect cost rate; and (b) such costs have a beneficial relationship to the project.
+Direct charges for foreign travel costs are allowable only when the travel has prior approval from the awarding agency.
+(Indirect charges for foreign travel are allowable without prior approval from the awarding agency when: (a) included as part of a federally approved indirect cost rate; and (b) such costs have a beneficial relationship to the project.
 Each separate foreign trip must be approved.)
 Foreign travel is defined as any travel outside of Canada and the United States and its territories and possessions.
 However, for organizations located in foreign countries, the term "foreign travel" means travel outside that country.